maxiruani/express-svelte/README.md

 If you are going to make `"complete"` or `"partial"` hydration from [rollup-plugin-express-svelte](https://github.com/maxiruani/rollup-plugin-express-svelte) it needs to be configured to build both bundles.
 You can check out the [express-svelte-example](https://github.com/maxiruani/express-svelte-example) this must be enabled.

-If disabled props, globals and scripts won't be exposed in the HTML.
+If disabled, props, globals and scripts won't be exposed in the HTML.

 #### `legacy`
 **Type:** `Boolean`.